Tips for an Epic Engagement Session

 Champagne: Now you probably don’t know this but I love champagne!
 Not only do I love drinking it, more than drinking it, I love popping it… Or more accurately, photographing other people popping it!!
 I will literally always suggest a champagne spray to end the shoot (maybe even two bottles, so both of you can have the epic experience)!
 Again, I’ll talk you through the whole thing!

 6) Make a Date Night Out of it!

 Finally, probably the easiest and best part of this whole list….
 Make a whole date out of your engagement session!!
 Before you head out to the shoot, sit down and have a coffee or a cocktail, and talk about how stoked you are to finally be engaged and getting freaking married!
-After the session, plan to head to your favorite restaurant and make a reservation somewhere, or take a walk down the Chicago riverwalk!!
+After the session, plan to head to your favorite restaurant and make a reservation somewhere, or take a walk down towards the water!!
 You are still engaged, take alllll the time to enjoy it.
 Wedding planning is crazy stressful, plus date nights are always needed.

 Wow, I know that was a lot… But there is just SO MUCH info to give you to make your session EPIC!!

 Getting excited and want to see some recent engagement sessions?
 Check out these blogs!